🫒INTEL—NEOVISTA OPENS THE VAULT + IZAKAYA KINKO at 60 STATE

 As a Japanese bar and restaurant, Izakaya Kinko—kinko is Japanese for vault—has seating for 48 and two semi-private rooms (koshitsu) for quieter, secluded dining.
 To reach the Izakaya Kinko with its wooden swing doors marked with a single red dot, you must first pass through their second concept, The Vault, which is a Spanish-Portuguese-style tapas wine bar with floor-to-ceiling wine walls.
 In the middle, is open space where their custom-made illuminated cylindrical wine tower, visible in design renderings but expected to arrive in the next two weeks, will be.
 It’s shape references the curves of booths, a glass topped bar and an imposing, original bank vault door swung wide on an interior chamber converted into two ante chambers for meetings or private dining.

-While NeoVista beverage director, Josh Turo, described plans for “a considerable selection of sake and Japanese whisky,” NeoVista Chairman, John Hwaung, explained: “The idea for Izakaya Kinko is that people will order their drinks and we’ll provide them with food from the menu for free.”
+While NeoVista Beverage Director, Josh Turo, described plans for “a considerable selection of sake and Japanese whisky,” NeoVista COO, John Hwaung, explained: “The idea for Izakaya Kinko is that people will order their drinks and we’ll provide them with some food for free.”

-Free?
+Complimentary?
 Regardless of what you order?
 “Well, not exactly,” he clarified.
 “If you just order a drink by the glass, we’ll send some small plates.
-But if you order by the bottle, we will send out more from the menu.”
-Sounds like a plan to me.
+But if you order by the bottle, we will send more.
+These aren’t listed on the menu.
+It’s chef’s choice.”
+A menu is also available to order à la carte.

-The entire space, even while staff worked to complete details, is already stylish, and has been a remarkably fast, reimagining of the space.
+Even as contractors continue working to complete details, it’s evident this has been a remarkably fast, reimagining of the former event space.
 A short detour leads deeper to a remote private KTV room in yet another bank vault with thick steel door, outfitted with red leather banquettes, flatscreen TVs and a recessed chandelier made from hundreds of suspended tiny vault keys.
 It’s windowless and cocoon-like, intended for private dining, as a KTV karaoke room, or the grooms’ dressing room when hosting weddings at 60 State upstairs.

-🫒 INTEL: While they await the late May arrival of the wine tower and final Code approvals this week, NeoVista is planning a trial soft soft “friends and family” opening this Saturday, May 9, with plans to open fully to the public within two weeks.
-I’ll confirm when they have a date. - SDP
+🫒 INTEL: While they await the late May arrival of the wine tower and final Code approvals, NeoVista is planning a trial soft soft “friends and family” opening on Saturday, May 9, with plans to open fully to the public within two weeks. - SDP

 Next